-The when clause acts either as a pre-condition or as a guard, depending on the invocation mode of the mapping operation.
-The where clause always acts as a post-condition for the mapping operation.
+The when clause acts either as a pre-condition when invoked with strict semantics, or as a guard, when invoked with standard semantics.
+The where clause always acts as a post-condition for the mapping operation. pre-conditions and post-conditions are assertions; any execution failure is fatal.

 The body of a mapping operation is structured in three optional sections.
-The initialization section is used for computation prior to the effective instantiation of the outputs.
-The population section is used to populate the outputs and the finalization section is used to define termination computations that take place before exiting the body.
+The init (initialization) section is used for computation prior to the effective instantiation of the outputs.
+The population section is used to populate the outputs and the end (finalization) section is used to define termination computations that take place before exiting the body.